How does it work?

 The services I offer, I offer to you as a gift.

-There certainly is a value attached to them.
-"Fair pay" based on what my peers in the field charge is $100/hour.
+There certainly is a value attached to what you will receive.
+For your own reference (but don't take my word for it, do your own research) "Fair Pay" based on what my peers in the field charge is $100/hour.

 In return for my help, I simply ask that you support my work by contributing whatever amount you consider most appropriate for you, a donation in accordance to your means, integrity and appreciation for the value received.
 It would be greatly appreciated if you can support me at a level comparable to everyone else's, but it is never a required condition for us to work together.